armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 {{% /tabbody %}}
 {{% tabbody name="Halyard" %}}

-If you are running Armory Enterprise 2.26.3, `armory.cloud` block needs to go in `gate-local.yml` and `orca-local.yml` instead of `spinnaker-local.yml`.
+If you are running Armory CD 2.26.3, `armory.cloud` block needs to go in `gate-local.yml` and `orca-local.yml` instead of `spinnaker-local.yml`.
 For more information see [Known issues](#known-issues).
 Other than the change in location, the installation instructions remain the same.

 In the `/.hal/default/profiles` directory, add the following configuration to `spinnaker-local.yml`.
 If the file does not exist, create it and add the configuration.